airlabitu/Ceiling-rig/README.md

 # Ceiling-rig

-This is the documentation for the AIR LAB ceiling rig.
+This is the documentation for the AIR LAB ceiling rig. (current version is 2.0)

 ### Contents: